BorrowCredit Scores

 “If you pay the collection account, ask the collection agency to send a letter to you and the credit bureaus stating the debt has been paid,” Huynh recommends.
 “If a debt is not yours, ask the collection agency to send a letter stating that information to you and to the credit bureau.”

-If you see any inaccuracies in your report, you need to dispute the error.
+If you see any inaccuracies in your report, you need to dispute these errors.
 Do this by following the directions on each credit reporting agency’s website.

 “Under the Fair Credit Reporting Act, the credit bureaus must investigate any disputed items and correct the information if it cannot be verified,” Huynh explains.
 “As an example, if you find information on your credit report that is not yours – such as a credit card that you have no knowledge of – that would warrant a dispute.”